PodcastIO/canary/README.md

 ## Roadmap

 - [ ] re-generate single podcast or episode.
-- [ ] edit episode chapter text.
+- [ ] support to edit episode chapter text.
-- [ ] set regex rule to filter or modify chapter text.
+- [ ] manage regex rule to filter or modify chapter text.
 - [ ] manage voice models.
 - [ ] clone voice as some voice sample.